-Charles Green shared a story about a doctor of more than 25 years’ experience.
+Charles Green shared a story about a doctor with more than 25 years of experience.
 “In all my years talking to drug representatives,” he quoted the doctor, “I have never heard a single one recommend the drug of a competitor.
 Therefore, I can never trust them.”

-We see this same problem in the legal industry, but now, with the proliferation of social media, lawyers have an opportunity to become advisers rather then pitch men.
+We see this same problem in the legal industry, but now, with the proliferation of social media, lawyers have an opportunity to become advisers rather than pitchmen.
 The first step is understanding what it means to be a trusted adviser.

-“There is no formal definition of the term ‘trusted advisor,’ ” said Green, who has spend more than a decade researching trust-based relationships.
-He posited a simple formula: credibility (you know your stuff) plus reliability (you can be counted upon) plus intimacy (people feel secure sharing with you) divided by your self-orientation level — the degree to which you care about yourself relative to others.
+“There is no formal definition of the term “trusted advisor,” ” said Green, who has spent more than a decade researching trust-based relationships.
+He posited a simple formula: credibility (you know your stuff) plus reliability (you can be counted upon) plus intimacy (people feel secure sharing with you) divided by your self-orientation level the degree to which you care about yourself relative to others.
 The denominator is really the key.

 “If people trust you, they will seek your advice far more than otherwise,” Green said.
 “You are more powerful.
 Things will get done more quickly, they will buy from you.
 They won’t push back on price as much.
 It’s more valuable for the client, as well.
 If your client really trusts you, he doesn’t hesitate to pick up the phone and contact you.
 You get called in earlier and at the appropriate time.”